anovos/anovos-docs/docs/using-anovos/data-reports/final_report.md

 - **metricDict_path**: The path containing the metric dictionary
 - **run_type**: Option to specify whether the execution happen locally or in EMR way
 - **final_report_path**: Path where the final report needs to be saved
+- **output_type**: Time category of analysis which can be between "Daily", "Hourly", "Weekly"